Title

 The Implementing Rules and Regulations of Executive Order No. 420 establish the Unified Multi-Purpose Identification System in the Philippines, aiming to enhance the integrity and convenience of government-issued identification cards, streamline ID systems, and improve access to government services.

-The policy is to provide greater convenience for those transacting with the government and enhance the integrity and reliability of government-issued identification cards through the streamlining and harmonization of government identification systems.
+The policy is to provide greater convenience for those transacting business with government and to enhance the integrity and reliability of government-issued identification cards by streamlining and harmonizing government identification systems.

-The Director-General of the National Economic and Development Authority (NEDA) is responsible for coordinating and facilitating the implementation of these Rules.
+The Director-General of NEDA is responsible for coordinating and facilitating the implementation.

-The CRN is the unique number assigned to an individual upon successful enrollment into the CRN Registry and serves as the individual's unique lifetime identifier.
+A CRN is the unique number assigned to an individual upon successful enrollment into the CRN Registry, and it serves as the individual’s unique identifier during his or her lifetime.

-The three core components are: (a) the Common Reference Number (CRN), (b) the database or CRN Registry, and (c) the unified multi-purpose ID card.
+The core components are: (a) the CRN, (b) the database/CRN Registry, and (c) the unified multi-purpose ID card.

 Analyze Cases Smarter, Faster